passy/raspbian-ipv6-router/README.markdown

 like my cheap enterprise hardware) which is plugged into a normal ethernet switch which also connects my Raspberry Pi 2B (provisioned by this repo) and a [UniFi® AP AC LITE](https://www.ubnt.com/unifi/unifi-ap-ac-lite/) for WiFi.
+The switch is just some boring Gigabit switch from Netgear which had a trustworthy looking amount of stars on Amazon.

 Nothing special or particularly exciting about this.
 It looks roughly like this: